JohnTerragnoli/ECE281_Lab1/README.md

 #**K Maps for X and Y Output**
-Using the truth table, and K-map analysis, the Minimal SOP Equations were found for the outputs X and Y.
+Using the truth table, and K-map analysis, the Minimal Sum-of-product (SOP) Equations were found for the outputs X and Y.

 The X K-Map is below, along with the resulting minimal SOP Equation for the X output.
 ![alt tag](https://raw.github.com/JohnTerragnoli/ECE281_Lab1/master/X%20K-Map.PNG "X K-Map and Output Equation")